ghex-org/GHEX/doc_src/scope/scope.rst

     :alt: This should not be visible
     :figclass: align-center

-    Traditional distributed memory data distribution: one process (MPI rank) is responsible for one sub-domain of the decomposed domain.
+    |GHEX| Software architecture.
+On the right the main libraru components to set up the halo update
+    operations, on the bottom the main components to perform the exchanges, on the right the user input required by GHEX.

 Domains, halo-generators, and data descriptors are provided by the users, while the light-blue boxes are provided by the GHEX library.
-Some user provided components are also provided by GHEX if their implementation is found on common infrastructures, for instance, in Cartesian grids, or parmeteis partitioned graphs, or the Atlas library for meshing and domain decomposition by ECMWF.
+Some user provided components are also provided by GHEX if their implementation is found on common infrastructures, for instance, in Cartesian grids, or ParMeTis partitioned graphs, or the Atlas library for meshing and domain decomposition by ECMWF.

 All these components live in **contexts**, that are the only platform specific interfaces of GHEX.
 This allows for the GHEX codes to be portable across architectures in the sense that the sections